magento/devdocs/guides/v2.3/graphql/reference/products.md

 Attribute |  Description
 --- | ---
-`items` | An array of products that match the specified search criteria.
-`page_info` | An object that includes the `page_info` and `currentPage` values specified in the query `total_count` | The number of products returned.
+`items` | An array of products that match the specified search criteria `page_info` | An object that includes the `page_info` and `currentPage` values specified in the query `total_count` | The number of products returned

 ### Items Array